-We also recognise that other practices are defined as Domestic Violence, such as so called Honour Based Violence, Forced Marriage and Female Genital Mutilation.
-The definition of Domestic

-Violence, revised in 2013, also includes any pattern of controlling or coercive or threatening behaviour, (psychological, physical, sexual, financial or emotional) between those aged 16 or over who are or who have been intimate partners or family members regardless of gender or sexuality.
+We also recognise that other practices are defined as Domestic Abuse, such as so called Honour Based Violence, Forced Marriage and Female Genital Mutilation.
+The definition of Domestic Violence, revised in 2013, also includes any pattern of controlling or coercive or threatening behaviour, (psychological, physical, sexual, financial or emotional) between those aged 16 or over who are or who have been intimate partners or family members regardless of gender or sexuality.

-So-called 'honour-based' violence (HBV) encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
-All forms of so called HBV are abuse (regardless of the motivation) and should be handled and escalated as such.
-Where staff are concerned that a child might be at risk of HBV, they must contact the Designated Safeguarding Lead as a matter of urgency.
+So-called 'Honour-Based' Violence (HBV) encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
+All forms of so called HBV are forms of abuse (regardless of the motivation) and should be handled and escalated as such.
+Where staff are concerned that a child might be at risk of HBV, they must contact the Designated Safeguarding Lead as a matter of urgency and complete a Safeguarding Referral on the Workflow.